robmikh/robmikh.github.io/_posts/2016-06-08-diving-deeper-into-xaml-composition-interop.markdown

 <iframe src='https://gfycat.com/ifr/DevotedBonyAurochs' frameborder='0' scrolling='no' width='640' height='359.5505617977528' allowfullscreen></iframe>{: .center-image }

-You’ll notice that because we’re doing some re-parenting in this scenario, you can directly use the Visual you receive from `GetElementVisual`.
+You’ll notice that because we’re doing some re-parenting in this scenario, you can't directly use the Visual you receive from `GetElementVisual`.
 You’ll have to use a visual that you’ve created.
 In the following example (which you can find [here](https://github.com/robmikh/blog.samples/tree/master/2016.06.08/FunWithFrames) on GitHub), we’ll take a rotating visual and take it from one page to another.
 The first page looks like this:

 ![Page 1](/assets/page1.jpg){: .center-image }